dfelinto/blender-multiview-old/README.md

 Current status:
 * Multiview is rendering fine and antialias is working too.
+* Support for MultiPart images (read and write) working fine (OpenEXR 2.0)
 * Cycles is working as well
 * My next target is Composite

 The rules for testing are:
 * No Compo
-* No FSA
+* ~~No FSA~~
-* (for saving) EXR MultiLayer
+* (for saving) EXR MultiLayer (multipart working)

 Known bugs:
-* When rendering only one view, the 'view' name shouldn't be saved in EXR file
+* When rendering only one view, the 'view' name shouldn't be saved in EXR file (it's probably fixed now, I'll investigate later
 * UV/Image Editor has the "Combined" pass even when it shouldn't (I hacked it away, but not nicely)

 Current ~~headache~~issues
 --------------------------
-Blender saves temporary EXRs when "Save Buffers" or OSA is active.
-This is designed to help Blender to save memory.

-That means at some point Blender tries to render the same tile more than once (once per view) and this produces an error.
-Basically, according to Blender's design, you need the tile fully filled before writing it to disk.

-I'm trying to envision a solution.
-* A way of solving it would be to use multiparts (OpenEXR 2.0).
-* Another solution is to have one file per view per OSA/Layer.
-* Yet another solution is to have one temporary file per view, and use it as the current exr->handle and merge it in the real rl->handle when the render of the layer is over.
-* And finally I could try to make things work as they are by offsetting the memory address to store the passes in the exr file (no idea if it would work)
+None at the moment.
+OpenEXR 2.0 was hard to implement, but it's all working now.
+Composite will be "fun" ;)

 Links
 -----